sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 ### Scope

   This document provide information about the implementation of Port Forward Error Correction (FEC) Bit Error Rate (BER) measurement.
-  This calculation include correctable bits and uncorrectable bits
+  This new statistic will include correctable bits and uncorrectable bits BER.

 ### Abbreviations